enricobottazzi/zk-fhe/README.md

 Implementation based on [Revisiting Homomorphic Encryption Schemes for Finite Fields](https://eprint.iacr.org/2021/204.pdf)

-The application is not production ready and is only meant to be used for educational purposes.

 ## Disclaimer

 This is a research project and is not meant to be used in production.
 The code is not audited.